markLewixx/NexExtractor/README.md

-# NexExtractor
+🚀 NexExtractor
-ChatGPT said: This automation uses Puppeteer to extract business details like name, reviews, and website from Google Maps based on niche searches.
-It's designed to help identify businesses without websites for lead generation and outreach.

-This automation script uses Puppeteer to scrape business details from Google Maps based on niche-specific search queries.
-It extracts valuable information such as:
+NexExtractor is a powerful automation tool built with Puppeteer that helps you uncover businesses on Google Maps—especially those without websites or with a weak online presence.

+It works by searching for businesses in specific niches and pulling valuable details like:

-Business name
+🏢 Business Name

-Number of reviews
+🌟 Number of Reviews

-Location
+📍 Location

-Website (if available)
+🌐 Website (if available)

-Phone number (if listed)
+☎️ Phone Number (if listed)

-The goal is to help identify businesses that do not have websites or have poor online presence, making it useful for:
+🎯 Why Use NexExtractor?
+Finding potential clients manually is time-consuming.
+NexExtractor automates the entire process, making it ideal for:

-Web agencies prospecting new clients
+🧑‍💻 Web design agencies looking for clients who need websites

-Digital marketers identifying leads
+📈 Digital marketers targeting businesses with poor visibility

-B2B outreach campaigns
+🤝 B2B outreach and lead generation

-Niche market research
+🔍 Niche market research and analysis

-By automating the discovery process, this tool saves time and provides a structured list of potential leads for outreach.
+💡 How It Helps
+Instead of clicking through listings one by one, NexExtractor gives you a ready-made list of potential leads—organized and easy to act on.
+It’s your digital scout for uncovering business opportunities.